 To boost the stock price of a company or its PE ratio of stocks or other financial ratios like ROE, Return on Assets and EPS, buyback of shares are an instrument for positive financial transformation.
-Maintaining the dividend payout ratio despite surplus cash is yet another motivation for a buyback.
+Maintaining the dividend pay-out ratio despite surplus cash is yet another motivation for a buyback.
 Moreover, avoiding excessive cash building up can also pose an obstacle to a potential hostile takeover.
 The effect of buybacks on PE ratio of stocks is tangible because this ratio is calculated by dividing the stock price by the EPS.
 Though generally, buybacks boost the PE ratio, this cannot always be guaranteed.

 In case of the buyback of shares, meaning, and benefits for the stockholder derive from an increase in share value.
-Share buybacks reduce the number of shares issued and outstanding.
+Share buybacks reduce the number of shares outstanding.
 In case company income or earnings shows no change, higher EPS post the buyback results.
 Share buybacks also help those shareholders who do not sell as they get a bigger equity share.

 Consider how a company issuing 100 thousand shares and issuing 100% of this to its shareholders is impacted by a share buyback.
 If we assume 20 shareholders own 5,000 shares each, they will individually own 5% of the company.
 The buyback of shares of even 4 shareholders means that 80 thousand shares are left with 14 stockholders, who now own a higher percentage of the company.
 Shareholders specifically get tax savings due to share buybacks.
 This involves payment of corresponding taxes on dividends considered shareholder income.
 On the other hand when sold the capital gain tax might weight heavier on the shareholder.

 They are, therefore, taxed as per ordinary rates.
-Post a stock repurchase, rather than paying taxes on dividends, capital gains tax paid is far lower in value.
+Post a stock repurchase, rather than paying taxes on dividends, capital gains tax paid can be far lower in value.
 The buyback also increases stock prices by holding company stocks are undervalued and have tremendous growth potential in the future.
 Share buybacks also signal the company does not have a cash-flow issue attracting investors.
 Float or the number of shares held by all investors including employees and executives of the company also rises, with a corresponding increase in buybacks.